dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

      using a loopback.
   2. Get some mic readings.
   3. Run through an FFT.
-  4. Play several known signals from your phone (eg 500hz) and see that it gets decoded correctly.
+  4. Play several known signals from your phone (e.g., 500Hz) and see that it gets decoded correctly.
   5. Display the spectrum results somehow.